List of experimental cat breeds: Genetta

-The Genetta is a dwarf cat breed derived from crossbreeding the Munchkin and Bengal (sometimes also Ocicat) breeds to create a spotted, striped, long-bodied, short-legged cat with a spotted, striped, or marbled coat.
-The breed is named after, and is a cat-breeding attempt to resemble, the African genet (which is not a felid).
-This breed is of US origin.
+The Genetta is an American-originating dwarf cat breed derived from crossbreeding the Munchkin and Bengal (sometimes also Ocicat) breeds in an effort to create a long-bodied, short-legged cat with a spotted, striped or marbled coat.
+The breed is named after–and is an attempt to superficially resemble–the African genet (Genetta sp), which is a viverrid, not a felid (though the viverrids are distantly related to cats under the Feliformia suborder).
 It is recognised by the Rare and Exotic Feline Registry.